Tang dynasty: Initial reforms

-Taizong set out to solve internal problems within the government which had constantly plagued past dynasties.
+Taizong set out to solve the internal problems within the government that had constantly plagued past dynasties.
 Building upon the Sui legal code, he issued a new legal code that subsequent Chinese dynasties would model theirs upon, as well as neighbouring polities in Vietnam, Korea, and Japan.
 The earliest law code to survive was established in 653; it was divided into 500 articles specifying different crimes and penalties ranging from ten blows with a light stick, one hundred blows with a heavy rod, exile, penal servitude, or execution.
 The legal code distinguished different levels of severity in meted punishments when different members of the social and political hierarchy committed the same crime.
 For example, the severity of punishment was different when a servant or nephew killed a master or an uncle than when a master or uncle killed a servant or nephew.

 Tang tomb figure of an official dressed in hanfu.
 He is depicted with a tall hat, wide-sleeved belted outer garment, and a rectangular "kerchief" in front.
 A white inner gown hangs over his square shoes, and he holds a tablet containing a report to his superiors to his chest.

 The Tang Code was largely retained by later codes such as the early Ming dynasty (1368–1644) code of 1397, yet there were several revisions in later times, such as improved property rights for women during the Song dynasty (960–1279).

-The Tang had three departments, which were obliged to draft, review, and implement policies respectively.
+The Tang had three departments, each of which was obliged to draft, review, and implement policies.
 There were also six ministries under the administrations that implemented policy, each of which was assigned different tasks.
 These Three Departments and Six Ministries included the personnel administration, finance, rites, military, justice, and public works—an administrative model which lasted until the fall of the Qing dynasty (1644–1912).